OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Settings_Assessment.md

 !!! hint "Highscore"

-    The "Highscore" tab of the top course element can only be configured in the course editor if **Total** or **average** has been selected under "Course evaluation with points".
+    The "Highscore" tab of the top course element can only be configured in the course editor if **Total** or **average** has been selected under "Course assessment with points".

 [To the top of the page ^](#course-settings---tab-assessment--assessment)